Skip to main content

 In this section, we first generate the Shadcn components we need for our demo app.

 Shadcn stores the generated components inside the ./src/components/ui/ directory.
-After each generation, we examine and analyse the markup and related Tailwind style maps in order to makes sense of how Shadcn works and how they are suitable for our use in a Refine page.
+After each generation, we examine and analyze the markup and related Tailwind style maps in order to makes sense of how Shadcn works and how they are suitable for our use in a Refine page.
 We also tweak and customize them to our taste and specs.

 The Shadcn components we install and examine are: <Button />, <Table /> <Pagination />, and <Select />.
 These come with all related child/partial components.